neoki07/sf2-synth-audio-worklet/README.md

 ## Installing

-install the library with npm or yarn or pnpm.
+Install the library with npm or yarn or pnpm.

 ```bash
 npm install sf2-synth-audio-worklet